SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/rap/tables/README.md

 ## Introduction

-In this exercise, you will create 2 database tables which will represent the basis of the data model of your service.
+In this part, you will create 2 database tables which will represent the basis of the data model of your service.

-We need 2 tables to split master data and transactional data.
-One table will be used for storing business partner general information.
-Another one will contain current position of the partner.
+You need 2 tables to split the master data and the transactional data.
+The first table will be used for storing business partner general information.
+The other one will contain the current position of the partner.

-## Content

-### Task 1: Create a table for Business Partners
+## 1. Create a Table for Business Partners

-1. Right click on your package name created in the previous exercise.
+1. Right click your package name created in the previous part.

-2. Choose **New** &rarr; **Other ABAP Repository Object** option in the context menu.
+2. Choose **New** &rarr; **Other ABAP Repository Object** in the context menu.

   ![New Object](../common-images/new-object.png)